Typhoon Haiyan Case Study

-What were the primary effects of Typhoon Haiyan?
+What were the primary and secondary effects of Typhoon Haiyan?
 What were the immediate and long-term responses?

-Typhoon Haiyan, a category 5 typhoon, struck the Philipines on 8th November 2013 at 4.40am.
+Typhoon Haiyan, a category five typhoon, struck the Philippines, close to Tacloban on 8th November, 2013 at 4.40 am.
 The tropical storm originated in the northwest Pacific Ocean.
 It is one of the most powerful typhoons to affect the Philippines.
 Wind speeds of 314 kilometres per hour (195 miles per hour) were recorded.

 The primary effects of Typhoon Haiyan were:

 The strong winds battered homes and even the evacuation centre buildings.
 Those made homeless were mainly in the Western and Eastern Visayas.
 Power was interrupted, the airport was severely damaged, and trees and debris blocked roads.
 Leyte and Tacloban had a five-metre storm surge, and 400 millimetres of heavy rainfall flooded one kilometre inland.
 Ninety per cent of the city of Tacloban was destroyed.